Skip to main content

 Biographical / Historical

-Spanning several generations, the Bell family has engaged with the Houston Jewish community at the congregation Emanu El, and through their patronage of Jewish schools, including the Workmen’s Circle School, Nite Owl Program, and the Jewish Community Center Nursery.
+Spanning several generations, the Bell family has engaged with the Houston Jewish community at Congregation Emanu El, and through their patronage of Jewish schools, including the Workmen’s Circle School, Nite Owl Program, and the Jewish Community Center Nursery.
 Featured by name in this collection are family members Luba Bell Wise, her daughters Minnie and Annie, and her grandson Mark Joel Birnbaum, as well as Boris “Bussie” Bell, and material donors Henrietta and Marian Bell, his wife and daughter respectively.
 Photo albums also feature extended family members, such as the Kapiloffs.
 The control folder contains the arranger’s reconstructed family tree for reference.

 Extent